n8n Approval Timeouts and Escalation: A Practical Guide

 Log Every Timeout Event

 Every timeout that fires is a data point.
 If a specific reviewer consistently times out, they are overloaded or the routing is wrong.
-If a workflow type consistently times out, the timeout is too short or the process targets the wrong people.
-This data is valuable for process improvement, but most teams never collect it because their timeout handling is too ad-hoc to instrument.
+If a workflow type consistently times out, the timeout is too short or the wrong people own the process.

 Test the Timeout Path Before You Ship